Iteo/theme_tailor/packages/theme_tailor/README.md

   static const otherList = someOtherList;
 }
 ```

+It is also possible to force generating constant themes using `Tailor(requireStaticConst: true)` annotation.
+In this case fields that do not meet conditions will be excluded from the theme and a warning will be printed.

 ## Custom types encoding
 ThemeTailor will attempt to provide lerp method for types like: